-Set TACs below the single-stock advice where stocks are subject to additional pressures or stressors such as climate-related impacts that are not (yet) explicitly factored into the advice, and support the incorporation of ecosystem considerations into ICES advice on sustainable catches.
-This is important to account for potential cumulative impacts of fisheries and other aspects like environmental factors.
+• Set TACs below the single-stock advice where stocks are subject to additional pressures or stressors such as climate-related and other impacts that are not (yet) explicitly factored into the advice, and support the incorporation of ecosystem considerations into ICES advice on sustainable catches.
+This is important to account for potential cumulative impacts of fisheries, offshore renewable developments and other aspects (like environmental factors) which can impact on stock status and fishing opportunities.
 In line with the precautionary approach, more caution should be exercised, where information about additional pressures is limited or uncertain, meaning that TACs should be set further below the advice as an additional buffer.
+One option could be, as a minimum, to default to setting TACs below the single-stock ICES headline advice by at least a certain percentage.